rsz_secure_access_service_edge1

 SASE Definition with Challenge 4: Cloud Agility

-Cloud applications are becoming the most critical to organizations, even more severe than those hosted in private data centers.
+Cloud applications are becoming more critical to organizations, even more so than those hosted in private data centers.
 When delivering cloud resources, we must consider more than just providing connectivity.
 In the past, when we spoke about agility, we were concerned only with the addition of new on-premises sites.

 However, now, this conversation needs to encompass the cloud.
-Primarily, delivering cloud applications is about providing an application experience as responsive as the on-premises applications.
+Delivering cloud applications is primarily about providing an application experience that is as responsive as on-premises.
 However, most SD-WANs have a low response rate for rapidly offering new public cloud infrastructure.
 MPLS is expensive, rigid, and not built for cloud access.

 SASE natively supports cloud data centers (IaaS) and applications (SaaS) without additional configuration, complexity, or point solutions, enabling built-in cloud connectivity.
-This further enables the rapid delivery of new public cloud infrastructure.
+This further allows the rapid delivery of new public cloud infrastructure.

 So, when we talk about performance to the cloud with SASE, the latency to the cloud is comparable to the optimized access provided by the cloud providers, such as AWS Direct Connect or Azure Express Route.
 So, authentically, SASE provides out-of-the-box cloud performance.